Long-crowing chicken: History

 The earliest reference to long-crowing cocks is in the writings of Li Ji, dating from the reign of Emperor Xuan of Han (75–49 BC).
 In Japan the first references are from the early eighth century, in the Kojiki and Nihon Shoki chronicles.
 The Bergische Kräher breed of Germany was imported from the Balkans in Mediaeval times.
 In Russia the Jurlower or Yurlov Crower was bred in the nineteenth century.

 Characteristics

-Chicken breeds which to a greater or lesser extent display long-crowing behaviour include the Berat, Bergische Kräher, Jurlower and Kosova Long Crower and breeds of eastern Europe, the Denizli of Turkey, and the Koeyoshi, Kurokashiwa, Tomaru and Tôtenko breeds of Japan.
+Chicken breeds which to a greater or lesser extent display long-crowing behaviour include the Berat, Bergische Kräher, Jurlower and Kosova Long Crower breeds of eastern Europe, the Denizli of Turkey, and the Koeyoshi, Kurokashiwa, Tomaru and Tôtenko breeds of Japan.

 In general, long-crowing breeds are tall, with long legs and neck.

-Cock crowing contests
+Crowing contests

-In Germany, Indonesia and Japan, there is an old tradition of cock crowing contests with local longcrowers.
-The length of a crow is measured, but also the number of crowing calls, the tone and melody can be judged.
-More recently, longcrower contests with nonlocal breeds are being organised in Germany and the Netherlands.
+In Germany, Indonesia and Japan, there is an established tradition of cock-crowing contests with local birds.
+The length of a crow is measured, but the number of crowing calls, the tone and the melody may also be judged.